-- 3435 Main: This project, which opened in 2017, features 84 market-rate apartments and 2,500 square feet of ground-floor retail, replacing a vacant lot. - Gallerie: This project, set to open in 2018, includes 411 apartments and 10 townhomes, replacing an existing surface parking lot. - Brookside 51 Apartments/Whole Foods: A mixed-use development, Brookside 51 contains 170 luxury apartments, now pre-leasing, and Kansas City's first Whole Foods store (opened in May 2018) on its first floor.
+- 3435 Main: This project, which opened in 2017, features 84 market-rate apartments and 2,500 square feet of ground-floor retail, replacing a vacant lot. - Gallerie: This project, which opened in 2018, includes 411 apartments and 10 townhomes, replacing an existing surface parking lot. - Brookside 51 Apartments/Whole Foods: A mixed-use development, Brookside 51 contains 170 luxury apartments, now pre-leasing, and Kansas City's first Whole Foods store (opened in May 2018) on its first floor. - Commercial Development at 43rd and Main: Properties on three of the four corners at 43rd and Main have been redeveloped in recent years reflecting an increasing momentum of development with denser more transit oriented styles.
+Capital Federal Bank expanded its presence in Missouri through the construction of a new urban design style branch in Midtown KCMO on the northeast corner, which was completed in late 2013.
+In December 2017, an existing H&R Block commercial building was updated to mixed use integrating a new 1,500 square foot Roasterie Cafe.
+In March 2019, the building reopened housing and expanded and upgraded Italian bistro, Ragazza, with apartments replacing commercial spaces on the 2nd floor.

-Figure 7.
+Figure 6.
 Notable Recent Developments within the Corridor